ethan-wickstrom/notez/docs/app.md

 -   `src/main.tsx`: Initializes the React app and renders the `App` component within `MantineProvider` and `AppProvider`.
 -   `src/theme.ts`: Provides the theme configuration used by `MantineProvider`.
--   `src/state/app-context.ts`: Provides the `useAppContext` hook used to access global state.
--   `src/state/app-provider.tsx`: The component that provides the application context.
+-   `src/state/app-provider.tsx`: The component that provides the application context needed by child components like `NoteList`.
+-   `src/components/note-list.tsx`: Renders the list of notes in the navbar.
 -   `@mantine/core/AppShell`: The core layout component used.
 -   `@mantine/hooks/useDisclosure`: Hook used for managing toggle states.
 -   `@mantine/notifications`: Provides the `Notifications` component.
+-   `@mantine/core/ScrollArea`: Used within the Navbar section.

 ## Changelog
+-   **2025-04-22**: Replaced placeholder note list logic with the dedicated `NoteList` component.
+Removed direct consumption of `notes` and `isLoading` state from `App.tsx`.
+Added `ScrollArea` to `AppShell.Navbar` section.

--   **2025-04-22**: Integrated `useAppContext` to consume global state (notes, isLoading).
+-   **Previous**: Integrated `useAppContext` to consume global state (notes, isLoading).
 Removed placeholder notes array.
 Updated Navbar to show loading skeletons.
 -   **Previous**: Initial refactoring.
 Replaced placeholder content with a structured `AppShell` layout including Header, Navbar, and Main sections.
 Added responsive navigation toggles.
 Integrated `Notifications`.